-Jay Smith, Associate Director of AdmissionCounselor for freshmen from Alaska and Washington (King and Kitsap counties)
+Jay Smith, Associate Director of AdmissionCounselor for first year students from Alaska and Washington (King and Kitsap counties)

-Supervises the admission counseling staff and admission counseling intern, oversees Student Ambassadors, assists with market and territory development
+Supervises the admission counseling staff and admission counseling intern, assists with market and territory development and campus event oversight.

 Phone: 503.883.2488Email: firstname.lastname@example.org